 2. Monitor what they eat: Restrict access to garbage, spoiled food, and other items that your pet might find tasty.
-Look for any suspicious items lying around that could cause stomach distress or blockages.
+Look for any suspicious items that could cause stomach distress or blockages.

-3. Provide adequate exercise: Regular exercise helps to keep the digestive system healthy, as well as reduce stress and anxiety.
+3. Provide adequate exercise: Regular exercise helps keep the digestive system healthy and reduces stress and anxiety.

-4. Maintain regular vet visits: Keeping up with vaccinations, deworming, and other preventative care measures is critical in maintaining your pet’s health.
+4. Maintain regular vet visits: Maintaining vaccinations, deworming, and other preventative care measures is critical in maintaining your pet’s health.

 By adhering to these preventative steps, you can keep your beloved pet safe and healthy by significantly decreasing its risk of contracting diarrhea.